jimmejardine/qiqqa-open-source/docs-src/Notes/Progress in Development/Considering the Way Forward/Full Text Search - Exit Lucene.NET, Enter SOLR/Using n-grams ։։ folding N-grams and attributes into trigrams (for N ≧ 4).md

 >  [0,7] = "er "
 >  ```
 >
 > Using those weights, we tokenize by selecting intervals where the inner weights are strictly smaller than the weights at the borders.
-The inclusive characters of that interval make up the ngram and we apply this algorithm recursively until its natural end at trigrams.
-At query time, we use the exact same algorithm, but keep only the covering ngrams, as the others are redundant.
+The inclusive characters of that interval make up the n-gram and we apply this algorithm recursively until its natural end at trigrams.
+At query time, we use the exact same algorithm, but keep only the covering n-grams, as the others are redundant.

 While the weights shown in the quoted article's diagram don't make sense (at least the 0-weight I'ld have expected to be something like 4 or 5, or the sequence start with 9,3,6 instead of 9,6,3) the trigger for me was "*like adding follow masks, which use bitmasks for the character following the trigram (basically halfway to quad grams), but they saturate too quickly to be useful*": how about we *encode attributes* in a trigram, eh?